yorhodes/installmentNFTs/README.md

 - Can integrate with OpenSea API for [buying cryptocollectibles](https://projectopensea.github.io/opensea-js/#buying-items).

 2. Buyer instantiates `DebtOrder` expressing intent to borrow on relayer with following details:
-- personal wallet address (source of funding)
+- personal wallet address (source of repayment)
 - `principal = 0`
 - address of `customTermsContract` template
 - `customTermsContract` params (including programmatic purchase details)
-- fees to relayer & underwriter (if an underwriter exists, they are likely responsible for appraising the cryptocollectible)
+- fees to relayer (no underwriter, since the NFT is fully collateralized)

 3. A party with access to liquidity can fill the `DebtOrder` and become the creditor for the transaction:
 - creditor funds `customTermsContract` with NFT price in terms of a listed ERC20 token